-The PPCRJ employs a highly rigorous double-blind peer-review process to evaluate manuscripts for scientific accuracy, novelty, and importance.
+The PPCRJ employs a highly rigorous single-blind peer-review process to evaluate manuscripts for scientific accuracy, novelty, and importance.
 The journal accepts the following types of submissions: Articles, Letters, Brief Communications, Matters Arising, Technical Reports, Analysis, Resources, Reviews, Perspectives, and Insight articles.

 As such, each manuscript accepted for review is subject to a formal peer-review process designed to improve research reporting while preventing overstatements of claims and results to physicians and general readership.
 Consequently, each submission is carefully and extensively revised and edited for accuracy, whilst ensuring authors and reviewers are not privy to each other's names and affiliations.

 The editor ensures that the peer review process is fair and unbiased.
 There will be at least two external and independent reviewers who have suitable expertise to review the submission.
 The reviewers make a scientific assessment and a recommendation to the editor for revisions to the manuscript, which is then passed on to the authors.

 To be published in the PPCRJ, a manuscript must provide strong evidence for its methodological choices and conclusions, as well as deliver an element of appeal to researchers across multiple disciplines, making a contribution to advancing knowledge in science and potential clinical impact.

 A decision regarding publication will be made by the editor-in-chief - the possibilities include:

 - Accept, with or without further revisions;

 - Invite revision, before a final decision regarding publication, is made;

 - Reject, and instruct authors that further work may lead to manuscript acceptance in the future and invite resubmission accordingly;

 - Reject unreservedly, typically due to scientific methodological concerns ranging from technical to interpretability issues; or any factors which may render the ideas presented to be less than feasible, interesting, novel, ethical and relevant.